- Home Automation V4 8-Layer Stackable HAT for Raspberry Pi

 - Isolation Resistance: Minimum 1012 Ω

-You can write your own application using the Command Line or Python Libraries provided.
+You can write your own application using the Command Line , Python Libraries or Arduino Library provided.
 No programming is required if you use the Node-Red nodes we supply.
 You can drag-and-drop the functional blocks to design your application.
 Examples are provided at GitHub.

-Without the loopback cable, run the command relay_test.
+Without the loopback cable and with no loads connected to the relays, run the command relay_test.
 Relays will cycle on and off in sequence and the corresponding LED's will turn on and off.

 The analog inputs and outputs are calibrated from the factory with 1% precision.
 Field calibration up to 0.1% can be obtained using a precision voltage meter.
 Calibration instructions coming soon.